Letter Of Intent For A Job: What Is It And How To Write It?

 Image: https://pixabay.com/photos/laptop-office-hand-writing-3196481/

 A letter of intent is a written document that outlines the agreement between the two parties before formalizing the legal agreement.
 Such letters are used in various situations.
-For example, a tenant and landlord can sign the letter of intent once they have mutually agreed on the regulations and terms of tenancy.
+For example, a tenant and landlord can sign a letter of intent once they have mutually agreed on the regulations and terms of tenancy.
+So, what is a letter of intent?
+Now you have a clearer answer!

-Keep reading to learn about the peculiarities of letter of intent, how it is used, and how to craft an effective letter to land a job with your dream company.
+Keep reading to learn about the peculiarities of the letter of intent, how it is used, and how to craft an effective letter to land a job with your dream company.
+By the end of this article you will have a full understanding of LOI meaning!

 A letter of intent (LOI) is a non-binding document that outlines the understanding between two or more parties involved in a proposed transaction.
 The primary purpose of an LOI is to establish a framework for further negotiation and to demonstrate a commitment to a potential deal.
 It serves as a preliminary agreement that sets the stage for further discussions with the other party.